move-language/move/language/changes/4-unit-testing.md

 When running tests, every test will either `PASS`, `FAIL`, or `TIMEOUT`.
 If a test case fails, the location of the failure along with the function name that caused the failure will be reported if possible.
 You can see an example of this below.

-A test will be marked as timing out if it exceeds the maximum number of instructions that can be executed for any single test.
-This bound can be changed using the options below, and its default value is set to 5000 instructions.
+A test will be marked as timing out if it exceeds the maximum gas that can be executed for any single test.
+When a gas table is not provided, each bytecode instruction is assigned a gas cost of 1 unit.
+This bound can be changed using the options below, and its default value is set to 5000 gas units.
 Additionally, while the result of a test is always deterministic, tests are run in parallel by default, so the ordering of test results in a test run is non-deterministic unless running with only one thread (see `OPTIONS` below).

 There are also a number of options that can be passed to the unit testing binary to fine-tune testing, and to help debug failing tests.
 These are: